-The College of Education began the mobile learning initiative in 2016.
-As part of this initiative, students in certain education courses are required to purchase or obtain an iPad for use in the class.
+The College of Education began its 1:1 Mobile Learning Initiative in 2016.
+As part of this initiative, students in upper division teacher preparation courses must purchase or obtain an iPad for use in these designated courses.

-This initiative is focused on transforming our classrooms to reflect the new reality: places of learning are becoming increasingly democratized, and students expect engagement and increased ownership of the classroom experience.
+Almost a decade later, this initiative, now called the Bears EmpowerED Initiative, continues to focus on transforming our classrooms to reflect the evolving realities of education today.
+Places of learning are becoming increasingly democratized, and students expect engagement, agency, and a sense of belonging from the classroom experience.

-Further, this is an opportunity for UCA to further its commitment to explore new technologies to improve student learning and success and to increase collaboration among faculty (InTasc, CAEP, & ISTE standards).
+The Bears EmpowerED Initiative is also an opportunity for the UCA College of Education to further its commitment to explore new technologies to improve student learning and success and to increase collaboration among faculty (InTasc, CAEP, & ISTE Standards).

 Why tablets?

-Tablets offer true mobile access to “always on” teaching materials anytime and anywhere, including access to UCA resources, like Blackboard, Google Classroom, as well as electronic textbooks and a wide variety of productivity and content-specific apps.
-Tablets, unlike laptops, are extremely portable, are multi-functional, and have long battery life.
-They can serve as interactive response systems, cameras, notepads, mind-mapping spaces, PDF and image annotators, calculators, video recorders, e-readers and more.
+Tablets offer unparalleled mobility and access to a wealth of teaching materials, anytime and anywhere.
+They provide access to UCA resources, like Blackboard and Google Classroom, as well as digital textbooks and a wide variety of productivity and content-specific apps.
+Unlike laptops, tablets are highly portable, versatile, and have a long battery life.
+They can serve as interactive response systems, cameras, notepads, mind-mapping spaces, PDF and image annotators, calculators, video recorders, e-readers and more, giving you the power to learn in the way that suits you best.

-iPads are part of a larger ecosystem that includes open access resources (iTunes U & iBooks Author), built-in productivity and multimedia authoring apps (GarageBand, iMovie, Keynote, Pages, Numbers), and connectivity among multiple devices (AirDrop, Airplay).
-Additionally, the iPad has a number of accessibility features built into the device’s hardware and operating system, including assistive technologies for the visually and hearing impaired as well as those with physical or motor skills impairments.
-These accessibility features not only help those with disabilities but also benefit all learners in a variety of ways through the principles of Universal Design for Learning.
+iPads are part of a larger ecosystem that offers a unique learning experience.
+This ecosystem includes open access resources, built-in productivity and multimedia authoring apps (GarageBand, iMovie, Clips, Keynote, Pages, Numbers), and connectivity among multiple devices (AirDrop, Airplay). iPad also boasts a number of accessibility features built into the device’s hardware and operating system, including assistive technologies for the visually and hearing impaired as well as those with physical or motor skills impairments.
+These features not only help those with disabilities but also enhance the learning experience for all students through the principles of Universal Design for Learning (UDL).

-Some students have asked why they have to have an iPad specifically for these courses.
-Besides the reasons stated above and the fact they no longer pay $150 for a textbook in many of their courses, it is important to remember that by learning how to use the iPad and the apps within the Apple ecosystem, they are expanding their ability to incorporate a wide range of technology-enhanced activities and assessments.
+Some students have asked why they need an iPad specifically for these courses.
+Besides the reasons stated above and the fact they no longer pay $150 for a textbook in many of these courses, it is important to remember that by learning how to use the iPad and the apps within the Apple ecosystem, they are expanding their ability to incorporate a wide range of technology-enhanced activities and assessments.

 Some students may even be teaching at a school with 1:1 Chromebooks, and they may ask, “So, why not have us buy a Chromebook?”
 The short answer is that “You can do anything you can do on a Chromebook on an iPad, but you can’t do everything you can do on an iPad on a Chromebook.”
 Teaching and learning with the iPad allows students to experience a wider range of options than the Chromebook, which limits students to web apps and browsing.
 Furthermore, students with the iPad can easily share their digital creations with the instructor and their classmates with AirPlay and AirDrop.

-One might also consider that there is so much more creative potential and more mobility using the iPad.
+One might also consider that there is so much more creative potential and mobility using the iPad.
 In many classes, we use most of the creative apps from the Apple side and the productivity apps from the Google (as well as Microsoft) side.
-Students should be well-versed in both ecosystems because they really don’t know where they will be teaching and what devices they will have available to them.
+By becoming proficient in both ecosystems, students are preparing themselves for a future where they may not know what devices they will have available to them.
+This preparation will give them confidence and a competitive edge in their future careers.

 Meet Our Apple Distinguished Educators: